Bills Digest No. 33, 2024-25

 Background

-A number of different government and non-government entities currently exist that are involved in monitoring and regulating scam activity, including the National Anti-Scam Centre (NASC), the Australian Securities and Investment Commission (ASIC), the Australian Financial Complaints Authority (AFCA) and the Australian Financial Crimes Exchange (AFCX).
-Additionally, a range of government and industry measures have also been developed, or are currently in development, to address scam threats.
-These include the Scam-Safe Accord (a banking sector code), the Australian Online Scams Code (signed by several social media companies), the Reducing Scam Calls and Scam SMS Industry Code (a telecommunications industry code), and the SMS Sender ID Register.
+A number of different government and non-government entities currently monitor and regulate scam activity, including the National Anti-Scam Centre (NASC), the Australian Securities and Investments Commission (ASIC), the Australian Financial Complaints Authority (AFCA) and the Australian Financial Crimes Exchange (AFCX).
+Additionally, a range of government and industry measures have been developed, or are currently in development, to address scam threats.
+These include the Scam-Safe Accord (a banking sector code), the Australian Online Scams Code (signed by several social media companies), the Reducing Scam Calls and Scam SMs Industry Code (a telecommunications industry code), and the SMS Sender ID Register.

-[c]urrent scam protections are piecemeal and inconsistent across the economy.
+Current scam protections are piecemeal and inconsistent across the economy.
 As a result, Australian consumers face inconsistent protections with differing service providers.
-While some sectors have industry codes to address scam activity, other sectors have no formal scam protection requirements, providing scammers with an avenue to target consumers. (emphasis added) (p.
+While some sectors have industry codes to address scam activity, other sectors have no formal scam protection requirements, providing scammers with an avenue to target consumers. [emphasis added] (p.
 4)

 Policy position of non-government parties/independents

-In his 2023 Budget Reply speech, the Leader of the Opposition, Peter Dutton stated that a Coalition Government would ‘impose more onerous obligations on big digital companies to stop scams and financial fraud.’
+In his 2023 Budget Reply speech the Leader of the Opposition, Peter Dutton, stated that a Coalition Government would ‘impose more onerous obligations on big digital companies to stop scams and financial fraud’.

 Key issues and provisions